AntonSol919/linkspace/homepage/index.md

 Linkspace is currently an unfunded project, and is missing some key [features](https://github.com/AntonSol919/linkspace/blob/main/dev/TODO.md).
 Meaning I do other stuff to make a living and won't be available all the time.

-Please contact me directly if you're interested in supporting the project.
+You can contact me directly at <AntonSol919@gmail.com> if you're interested in supporting the project.
 Or if you want to talk about specific applications.

 ### Trademark